briandill2/Strain_diversification/README.md

 Expected outputs are described in the R script.
 The expected runtime for all analyses on a standard desktop computer is < 4 hours.

 The following R libraries are required:
+DescTools
 geosphere
 ape
 vegan